haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

   = return $ Right (List [])
 ```

-Note how simple it is to retrieve the type checking artifacts for the module as well as a fully setup Ghc session via the Ghcide rules.
+Note how simple it is to retrieve the type checking artifacts for the module as well as a fully setup GHC session via the `ghcide` rules.

 The function `extractMinimalImports` extracts the import statements from the AST and generates the minimal import lists, implementing steps 2 and 3 of the algorithm.
-The details of the GHC api are not relevant to this tutorial, but the code is terse and easy to read:
+The details of the GHC API are not relevant to this tutorial, but the code is terse and easy to read:

 ```haskell
 extractMinimalImports